Triennale Milano

 Mission and History

-Ever since 1923, Triennale Milano has been one of world’s leading cultural institutions, conveying the complexities of the contemporary world in a host of artistic forms: design, architecture, and the visual, scenic, and performing arts.
+Ever since 1923, Triennale Milano, one of world’s leading cultural institutions, has been facing the challenges of the contemporary world and promoting culture as a means of encounter, through the languages of design, architecture, and the visual and performing arts.

 1923.
 The first International Exhibition of Decorative Arts is held in Monza